© 2019 R-Tools Technology Inc.

 Or you may obtain unpredictable results and lose all of your data.

-R-Studio writes directly to a hard drive only when writing recovered data and from its hex editor, if writing is enabled.
-In all other actions, R-Studio only reads data and analyzes them, and never modifies data on the hard drives being analyzed.
+R‑Studio for Linux writes directly to a hard drive only when writing recovered data and from its hex editor, if writing is enabled.
+In all other actions, R‑Studio for Linux only reads data and analyzes them, and never modifies data on the hard drives being analyzed.

 Most operating systems constantly write their service information on hard drives.
 Such writing is especially intensive during startup and shutdown procedures.
 When an operating system deletes a file/folder, it treats the space where it has resided as empty and may write something in this place.
 If this happened, the file/folder and its parameters may be detected correctly, but its data may be lost.